 And that was when I learned the truth, the whiskey never lies

 - The Lonestar song Tequila Talkin' is about the aftermath of this.
-The singer spends the entire song trying to convince his ex-girlfriend (and quite possibly himself) that the only reason he told her that he still loved her and wanted her back was because he was drunk.
+The now-sober singer spends the entire song trying to convince his ex-girlfriend (and quite possibly himself) that the only reason he told her that he still loved her and wanted her back the night before was that he was drunk.

 It was just the tequila talking